mridulraturi7/Pong_Game/README.md

 > LOVE2D Support by Pixelbyte Studios - [Click here to download](https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d)

-LOVE2D Support by Pixelbyte Studios allows you to run the love application directly through Visual Studio Code by a simple shortcut : Left-Alt + L
+LOVE2D Support by Pixelbyte Studios extension allows you to run the love application directly through Visual Studio Code by a simple shortcut : Left-Alt + L

 As of now, I have provided two game modes : first one is the Player vs Player and the second one is Player vs AI.